StellaSTWong/StellaSTWong.github.io/content/Portfolio/MyPortfolio/index.md

 {{< figure
   src="Abstract_VoluntaryCodes-ConfPaper.png"
-  alt="Abstract of the conference paper" caption="Abstract of the conference paper (Picture: screenshot of [City University of Hong Kong's website](https://scholars.cityu.edu.hk/en/publications/voluntary-codes-and-the-impact-on-human-rights-amp-labour-rights/))" class="post_image"
+  alt="Abstract of the conference paper" caption="As research assistant for the project *Business, Human Rights, and State Capacity to Regulate*, I conducted research and authored this conference paper with Prof. Bill Taylor.
+(Picture: Abstract of the conference paper - screenshot of [City University of Hong Kong's website](https://scholars.cityu.edu.hk/en/publications/voluntary-codes-and-the-impact-on-human-rights-amp-labour-rights/))" class="post_image"
 >}}

-**Example: Policy submissions to various UN bodies and mechanisms on topics including [just transition and human rights](https://www.ohchr.org/sites/default/files/documents/issues/ohchr-cfis/transition/subm-just-transition-hr-cso-global-ne-gnhre-nhre.pdf) as well as [democracy and climate change](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/forums/forum-demoracy-ruleoflaw/2025/subm-5-session-forum-non-orga-4-global-gnhre-nhre.pdf)**
+**Example: Policy submissions to UN bodies and mechanisms on topics including [just transition and human rights](https://www.ohchr.org/sites/default/files/documents/issues/ohchr-cfis/transition/subm-just-transition-hr-cso-global-ne-gnhre-nhre.pdf) as well as [democracy and climate change](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/forums/forum-demoracy-ruleoflaw/2025/subm-5-session-forum-non-orga-4-global-gnhre-nhre.pdf)**

 {{< figure
   src="Extract_Submission-DemoCC.png"
-  alt="Extract from the submission on democracy and climate change" caption="Extract from the submission on democracy and climate change" class="post_image"
+  alt="Extract from the submission on democracy and climate change" caption="(Picture: Extract from the submission on democracy and climate change)" class="post_image"
 >}}